United States Regiments & Batteries > Pennsylvania > Infantry

 Battle of Chantilly

-The regiment suffered one wounded.
+The regiment suffered one man wounded.
 Major Henry Frink was promoted to lieutenant colonel and Captain John B. Keenan to major.

 September 3 The regimental band was mustered out of service in compliance with an act of Congress dissolving regimental bands.
 The regiment bivouaced at Silver Springs, Md.